synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     console.log("status: " + addr + ", count=" + count);
 ```

 (Just printing part of the report for debugging purposes.
-The users will only see this if they look at the web browser"s console log.)
+The users will only see this if they look at the web browser's console log.)

 ```js
     // If there's not already a table row for this address, append one.